Bake Your First Loaf

 Step 2: Mix the Dough

-Add the Starter: add 80g of active starter to your bowl
+1. Add the Starter: add 100g of active starter to your bowl

-Add Water and Honey: add 350g of room-temperature water and 6g of honey to your bowl with the starter.
-Whisk the three together until it’s fully incorporated – it should look like milky water.
+2. Add Water and Honey: add 350g of room-temperature water to your bowl with the starter.
+Whisk them together until fully incorporated – it should look like milky water.

-Mix all ingredients: Using a dough whisk (or clean hands!) mix all the ingredients until it forms a rough, shaggy ball.
-You’ll want to mix a little more than you think at this point.
+5. Mix all ingredients: Using a dough whisk (or clean hands!), mix them until they form a rough, shaggy ball.
+You’ll want to mix a little more than you think.
 You should have a little structure, but it will NOT be smooth!

 Step 3: Bulk Fermentation

-The dough will be sticky, so you can wet your hands just a little before doing these to keep the dough in the bowl and off yours hands!
+• The dough will be sticky, so you can get your hands just a little wet before doing these to keep the dough in the bowl and off your hands!

-This period can vary depending on how cool/warm your house is!
+• This period can vary depending on how cool/warm your house is!
 Warmer temps will speed up fermentation, so keep an eye on it.
-Your dough should have good jiggle, and if you push it with your finger, it shouldn’t stick and should spring back a little, but not all the way.
+Your dough should have good jiggle; if you push it with your finger, it shouldn’t stick and spring back a little, but not all the way.

 Step 4: Shape the Dough

-After resting, shape the dough into a tight round or oval loaf (depending on your preference).
+• After resting, shape the dough into a tight round or oval loaf (depending on your preference).
 WATCH YOUTUBE VIDEOS for this!
-Everyone has a different method, but it’s beneficial to watch others do it!
+Everyone has a different method, but watching others do it is helpful!

 Step 5: Bake the Sourdough